TRIPTYK/nfw/MIGRATION.md

 ## Controllers
 - Controllers now return the value to send.
-- They have a new **BeforeMethod()** member , who is a function that is executed before each method.
+- They have a new **BeforeMethod()** member , which is a function that is executed before each method.
 - A repository member is setup in each controller and instantiated in the BeforeMethod()

 Before